Hot Springs LTVA, Holtville, CA

 The rest of the year, it actually is free.
 However, it has the normal 14-day maximum stay.
 But, at this time of the year, the weather gets really hot, like up into the 100s.

 And you don’t have to spend all that time at this location.
 That price is good for all of the Long Term Visitor Areas operated by the BLM.
 There are 8 LTVAs in the desert areas, 7 of them in California, and one in Arizona.
-Click here to see all of them.
+See a map of all LTVA campgrounds.

 What makes Hot Springs so cool is a fully developed hot spring located within the LTVA.
 The hot spring remains free for anyone, and you can expect to find a few stragglers that come in from nearby Holtville and El Centro.
 The staff at the LTVA maintains the hot spring during the snow bird season, but afterwards, it goes unmaintained the rest of the year.